 When the honeymoon phase ends, and realism sets in, it can be tempting to wonder: Wait, am I settling in my relationship?
 It’s a legit question.
 After all, with the seemingly endless supply of options nowadays (cue: swipe, swipe), it can be tough to discern if the person you’re with is a realistic, amazing fit—or just a sign that you’re tired, you’ve given up the dating game and decided you are settling.
 As my clients are terrified of making a mistake, they come to me questioning if the person they’re dating is actually the person they want to marry.

-That said: I am going to be honest with you.
+I am going to be honest with you.
 Marriage doesn’t come with a 100% guarantee, and the idea of soulmates is just plain unhelpful.
-But there are ten key areas I discuss with them that can give them more confidence that they are making a good choice—or setting themselves up for a tough road ahead.
+But there are ten key areas I discuss with them that can give them more confidence that they are making a good choice—or setting themselves up for a tough road ahead, including divorce.

-So if you’re wondering if you are indeed settling—or just moving forward with eyes wide open, look at these ten areas and take a moment to honestly question where you stand.
+So if you’re wondering if you are indeed settling in your relationship—or just moving forward with eyes wide open, look at these ten areas and take a moment to honestly question where you stand.

 Settling: You’re in this relationship for his potential.
 You have notions that he’ll be different once you’re settled, or you think he just needs a little more time to be the man you want him to be.

 Healthy: You accept him as he is.
 Although you can ask for behavior modifications, you admire and respect many of his qualities without thinking he needs an overhaul.

 2. Your Mutual Respect for Each Other